 Others have found that the skills they have acquired as journalism students are transferrable to professions such as teaching and the police.

 Will I be able to action my own ideas or is the course more traditional?

-Students action their own ideas for workshop tasks and assignments.
+Our students action their own ideas for workshop tasks and assignments.
 There is plenty of scope for pursuing your own interests and passions on the course, to write and broadcast about stories that interest you.
-Journalists need to be full of ideas, and we teach students how to find and research their own stories.
+Journalists need to be full of ideas, and we help you to find and research your own stories.